AresMUSH/aresmush/game/plugins/mail/help/en/mail.md

 `mail/undelete <#>` - Recovers a message from the trash.
 `mail/emptytrash` - Permanently deletes messages in the trash.

 Instead of deleting a mail message, you can archive it.
-See `help mail tags`.

 `mail/archive <#>` - Clears current tags and applies the Archive tag instead.